bruvellu/terebratalia-wnts/2-text/wnt.md

 <!--TODO: Draw simplified figure with late blastula and mid blastula subregions-->
 <!--TODO: Update to reflect ectodermal domains-->

+Given the importance of specific ligand--receptor contexts for the outcome of Wnt signaling [@van-Amerongen2009-md; @Niehrs2012-ku], we compiled the expression data described above to identify the combination of Wnt ligands, Frizzled receptors, and antagonist genes occurring in the different tissues of *T. transversa* embryos.

-To uncover the specific ligand--receptor contexts occurring in brachiopod embryos, we compiled the expression data by stage and location.
+occurring in brachiopod embryos, we compiled the expression data by stage and location.
 In the late blastula, we observe a clear animal--vegetal pole organization with Wnts being expressed in the vegetal portion of the embryo, ectoderm and endomesoderm, while Frizzleds are expressed in distinct domains.
 In the mid blastula, the organization shifts from the differentiating anteroposterior axis with the animal pole domains shifting to the anterior end, and the vegetal pole domains shifting to the posterior portion of the blastopore.
 We identified six distinct transcriptional subregions along the anteroposterior axis of the embryo, each expressing a unique combination of ligands, receptors, and antagonists of Wnt signaling ({@fig:summary}A, @tbl:landscape).